Close Your Eyes and Hold Me

-Close Your Eyes and Hold Me (目を閉じて抱いて, Me wo Tojite Daite) is a 1996 Japanese film based on the manga Me wo Tojite Daite by Shungiku Uchida.
+Close Your Eyes and Hold Me (目を閉じて抱いて, Me wo Tojite Daite) is a 1996 Japanese film based on the manga Me wo Tojite Daite by Shungicu Uchida.
 The film is directed by Itsumichi Isomura and stars Kumiko Takeda, Kazuya Takahashi and Natsue Yoshimura.
+The film focuses on a love triangle between a lowly office worker, his girlfriend, and a transgender sex worker he falls in love with.

 It was released in theaters on July 13, 1996 in Japan.
 The movie was released in North American on subtitled only VHS on November 23, 1998 and then on DVD on January 13, 2004 by Central Park Media under their Asia Pulp Cinema label.